26bricks/stopwatch/README.md

 # Getting started with Stopwatch

-It is possible comment logged actions.
+It is possible to comment logged actions.

 ## Buttons meaning